quanganhsida/DQN/README.md

-1. Initialize the venv
+1. Initialize the virtual environment

 python -m venv [Your venv's name]

-2. Activate your venv
+2. Activate your virtual environment

 .\[Your venv's name]\Scripts\activate